ventful-app/ventful-md/privacy-policy.md

 To identify usage trends.
 We may process information about how you use our Services to better understand how they are being used so we can improve them.
 To determine the effectiveness of our marketing and promotional campaigns.
 We may process your information to better understand how to provide marketing and promotional campaigns that are most relevant to you.
 To save or protect an individual's vital interest.
 We may process your information when necessary to save or protect an individual’s vital interest, such as to prevent harm.

+When users upload images, we may automatically collect certain metadata associated with these images, such as date and time of upload, file size, and image dimensions.

 1. WHAT LEGAL BASES DO WE RELY ON TO PROCESS YOUR INFORMATION?